1Password and Your Privacy

 If you purchase or have purchased software through the AgileBits online store, then we will have a record of that purchase.
 That record will include the information that you provided to us and the license code for your product.
 It will also include the time and date of the purchase.

 We do not have the information you provided for credit card processing other than the first four and the last four digits of the credit card used.
 This is to help us identify records for customers who may have lost a record of their software licenses.
+We do not have CVV verification numbers, not expiry dates of customer credit cards.

 These purchase records are used solely to assist customers with lost licenses, upgrades, refunds and other purchase and licensing related services.
 This is the only thing that such data will be used for.